d-patravali/cse15l-lab-reports/lab4.md

 ## Step 5: Clone my fork of the lab7 directory
 ![Image](Lab5Step6.png)
 For this step, I first clicked the copy button (shown in a screenshot below) at the top right of the gitHub repository page to copy the HTTPS link of the repository to my clipboard.
-I chose the HTTPS link because it was accessible with a single button click.
+I chose the HTTPS link rather than an SSH key because it was accessible with a single button click, and it was a way to improve the time of my speedrun.
 Then I used the following commands in terminal to clone the lab7 directory, which I had previously forked in github.
 This created a new version of the lab7 directory in my ieng6 account.
 Then I changed directories to the new lab7 directory with `cd`.

 ![Image](CopyHTTPSLab4.png)